 She walks by.
 “What are you doing, Sky?”
 Maybe she recognizes her nose.
 “Here, have another.
 We have lots of answer sheets.”

 Then finally, it’s lunch.
-I take a burrito out to this hollow beyond the football field where I always go for lunch if it isn’t raining.
+I take a burrito out to this hollow beyond the football field where I always like to go for lunch.
 But since so many of my friends have abandoned me here, I’m now ankle deep in food wrappers and cigarette butts with a bunch of kids who are all at least a year younger than me.
 A lot of them are freshmen.
 It’s only the third week of school.
 These freshmen can barely find their lockers, but they’ve found their way to the pit to join this small, exclusive club: the losers of Westlake High.

 It’s small because Westlake isn’t famous for its losers.
 It’s famous for its SAT scores, and the number of its graduates who go on to college, like my sister Carrie, who’s wowing them at Stanford now.